-Sarah has been practicing family law in California for over 23 years, specializing in the areas of mediation and collaborative practice.
+Sarah has been practicing family law in California for more than 30 years, specializing in the areas of mediation and collaborative practice.

 Family Law Practice

-Sarah was on the clinical faculty at King Hall from 2004-2007, directing the Family Protection and Legal Assistance Clinic, in which law students under her direction represented low-income domestic violence clients in their restraining order hearings, custody matters and divorces.
+Sarah was on the clinical faculty at King Hall from 2004 to 2007, directing the Family Protection and Legal Assistance Clinic, in which law students under her direction represented low-income domestic violence clients in their restraining order hearings, custody matters, and divorces.
 She also taught Family Law as a substantive course.

 Sarah graduated cum laude from the University of California, Los Angeles, with a Bachelor of Arts in Political Science.
 She went on to earn her Juris Doctor at UC Davis School of Law, King Hall, graduating first in her class.
 She earned the West Publishing Award for Academic Achievement, the American Jurisprudence Award in Property, and membership in the Order of the Coif.
 She was admitted to the California Bar in 1992 and is certified by the California State Bar as a Specialist in Family Law.